orelmousaffi/codepuzzle2-python3/CHALLENGE.md

     - for example `add("1,-2") -> "negatives not allowed: -2"`
     - If there are multiple negatives, show all of them in the error message.

-8. Numbers greater than 1000 should be ignored, so adding 2 + 1001 = 2
+8. Numbers greater than 1000 should be ignored, so adding 2 + 1001 = 2.

 9. Delimiters can be of any length with the following format: `"//[delimiter]\n"` for example: `"//[***]\n1***2***3"` should return `6`.
+    - Words are not allowed as delimiters

 10. Allow multiple delimiters like this: `"//[delim1][delim2]\n"` for example `"//[*][%]\n1*2%3"` should return `6`.

 11. Make sure you can also handle multiple delimiters with length longer than one char
+    - Words are still not allowed as delimiters